-G. Mother tongue programme
+G. Home language programme

-FirstSteps School recognizes that mother tongue is an integral part of an individual's identity and it is important to affirm value and promote mother tongue of the students.
+FirstSteps School recognizes that home language is an integral part of an individual's identity and it is important to affirm value and promote home language of the students.
 This belief encourages the attributes identified in the IB learner profile, as well as promotes responsible action and international-mindedness.

-The mother tongue programme plays an important role in developing and affirming the student's personality and identity.
-Therefore, the guideline for use of the mother tongue in the classroom is that it should be used as a support language-interlingual translation should be used wherever the teacher feels the need and sees value in its use.
+The home language programme plays an important role in developing and affirming the student's personality and identity.
+Therefore, the guideline for use of the home language in the classroom is that it should be used as a support language-inter lingual translation should be used wherever the teacher feels the need and sees value in its use.
 An example of this could be: activating prior knowledge of students, recording anecdotes of students in early years verbatim, exploring cultural beliefs and values etc.

-Whole-school strategies for developing mother tongue:
+Whole-school strategies for developing home language:

-- The school library has a variety of books and periodicals in Hindi. - Students are encouraged to issue books from library on a regular basis - FirstSteps School conducts a Hindi Diwas which is a celebration of the richness of the language.
-A variety of games, quizzes, skits etc are organised in the school for this. - The year round inter school and inter house competitions like Nukkad Natak/Debates/Turn-Table/Skits held regularly in school in various languages.
-These competitions escalating the opportunities for each student to hone language skills and develop confidence at use of language. - The school also has presentations in the school assembly on various regional languages of India.
-These presentations showcase the richness and culture of the language through music, dance etc. The linguistic diversity of the school community is a rich resource for the mother tongue programme and the school makes active use of it in such opportunities.
+- The school library has a variety of books and periodicals in different languages. - Students are encouraged to issue books from library on a regular basis - FirstSteps School conducts all language day which is a celebration of the richness of the language.
+A variety of games, quizzes, skits etc are organised in the school for this. - The year round inter school and inter house competitions like street play/debates/turn-table/skits held regularly in school in various languages.
+These competitions escalate the opportunities for each student to hone language skills and develop confidence at use of language. - The school also has presentations in the school assembly home language and various other additional languages.
+These presentations showcase the richness and culture of the language through music, dance etc. The linguistic diversity of the school community is a rich resource for the home language programme and the school makes active use of it in such opportunities. - Parent community is actively involved in nurturing the home language.

-Parent community is actively involved in nurturing the mother tongue language.
 This is organised in the form of guest speaker visits during the inquiry.